 • Save

-Troy’s Trail begins right after Musquash Head Lighthouse.
+Troy’s Trail begins after Musquash Head Lighthouse.

-Forest hike in NB
+Troy's Trail forest hike in NB

 • Save